askarthur/arthur_client_exercise/README.md

 Testable criteria

 - The app should indicate it is loading
-- The app should show a random artwork (it's title, image, artist name, and dateText fields)
+- The app should show a random artwork (its title, image, artist name, and dateText fields)
 - The user can view another random artwork
 - The user can save the current artwork
 - The app should show a count of the users saved artworks